joerivandervelde/fair-schemas/README.md

 # fair-schemas
 FAIR schemas to enable and encourage data interoperability across systems.
 This repository contains best-practice _tables_ that are reused for specific projects or applications via _profiles_.
+The aim is to be specific enough to be relatable and useful, but not be unnecessarily specific.
+For instance, _Subject_ is reusable cross-species by replacing human-biased underlying ontologies.

 ## Rules for tables
 * Tables represent concept archetype such as _Study_, _Biobank_, _Subject_, _Biosample_, and _Cohort_.